JaredlL/trip-page/README.md

 - Icons are mostly placeholder quality
 - No real consideration yet for internationalization
 - Some errors are logged to console or go to alert() but could be displayed better
+  - Errors fetching data (eg if the phone is offline) should definitely be displayed better

 ## Recommended IDE Setup